tg44/heptapod/README.md

 ### Notes from TM migrating to a new machine
 When you try to migrate your TM state to a new machine `xcode-select --install` may be needed.
-Somehow this is sometimes not migrating as you thought it will.
+Somehow this is sometimes not migrated as you thought it would be.

 ### Notes from TM in general
 There are two ways to exclude a dir from backups;